Updated for 2017.

 - The worker will not obtain ‘employee’ status generally, and will not build up any continuity of service (if the contract is appropriately written and accurately reflects the relationship between the employer and the worker).

 - The worker should not be required to undertake any work that is offered and there should be no detriment to them if they decline work or work for another company.
 Otherwise this would indicate they have employee status, it is called ‘mutuality of obligation .
 ‘Mutuality of obligation’ is a key requirement for a contract of employment – where the employer is obliged to offer and pay for work and the employee is obliged to accept and perform the work.
 Exclusivity Clauses (where a worker is not ‘allowed’ to work for another Employer) should not exist and on the 26th June 2014 the Government announced they would ban these clauses.
 More details are below.

 - For a zero-hour contract to be legitimate there must not be any mutuality of obligation between assignments given to and accepted by the worker (and this means that holiday entitlement should not accrue between assignments, only during the period of an assignment).
 If you are an Employer and need help calculating your zero-hours workers’ holiday entitlement, as there are many issues here to keep abreast of, please talk to Lesley Furber at The HR Kiosk, as she has experience of providing this help.

 - In March 2015 the Government published draft legislation (the Small Business, Enterprise and Employment Bill which is currently before Parliament) to make exclusivity clauses unenforceable among staff whose have a mixture of low pay and low guaranteed hours of work each week.
-An hours and pay threshold will be introduced and we’ll let you know the details when we are clearer!
-There is currently no date for the introduction of the legislation.
+And said an hours and pay threshold will be introduced.

 Does a temporary/casual worker ever become an employee?